kaiiyer/golang-auth/README.md

 [bcrypt](https://godoc.org/golang.org/x/crypto/bcrypt) - Package bcrypt implements Provos and Mazières's bcrypt adaptive hashing algorithm

 [Postman](https://www.postman.com/) - Postman is a collaboration platform for API development.
-Postman's features simplify each step of building an API and streamline collaboration so you can create better APIs—faster.
+Postman's features simplify each step of building an API and streamline collaboration so you can create better APIs—faster

+[PostgreSQL](https://www.elephantsql.com/) -  PostgreSQL as a Service.
+Perfectly configured and optimized PostgreSQL databases ready in 2 minutes